Topology behind topological insulators: Computing -groups

 where the first map is injective taking a point, denoted $0$, to the basepoint of $X\vee Y$, while the last map is surjective collapsing the entire space $X\wedge Y$ to a point, as depicted in Figure~\ref{fig:exact}.

-The smash product of two circles is (homeomorphic to) a sphere, $S^2$.
-To see this we first ``open up" one circle in $S^1\times S^1$ to an terval whose end points are to be identified.
-While for $S^1\wedge S^1$ introduce an interval between the two circles that form originally formed a figure eight.The end points of this interval identified by shrinking the interval to a point gives back the figure eight.
-For the Cartesian product $S^1\times S^1$ this is depicted in Figure~\ref{fig:wedg2}, where the radii of the circles along the interval is varied, decreasing from the center towards the end on both sides, without affecting the topology of the configuration.
+The smash product of two circles is (homeomorphic to) a sphere, $\sph^2$.
+To see this we first ``open up" one circle in each of $\sph^1\times \sph^1$ and $\sph^1\wedge \sph^1$ to an interval, ignoring the identification of endpoints.
+For the Cartesian product $\sph^1\times \sph^1$ this is depicted in Figure~\ref{fig:wedg2}, where the radii of the circles along the interval is varied, decreasing from the center towards the end on both sides, without affecting the topology of the configuration.
 Upon identification of the end points it becomes the torus of Figure~\ref{fig:Cartesian}.

-Similarly, the figure eight wedge sum $S^1\vee S^1$ is opened up as indicated in the last diagram of Figure~\ref{fig:wedge} with the two circles placed at the end points of an interval, which is contractible to a point.
+Similarly, the figure eight wedge sum $\sph^1\vee \sph^1$ is opened up as indicated in the last diagram of Figure~\ref{fig:wedge} with the two circles placed at the end points of an interval, which is contractible to a point.
 The figure eight is recovered upon identification of the end points of the interval.
-We can now describe the quotient $S^1\wedge S^1$ pictorially as the quotient of these two pictures, shrinking the interval in Figure~\ref{fig:wedg2} with the circles at its end points brought together to a point due to the identification by the configuration in the last diagram of Figure~\ref{fig:wedge}.
-This yields a sphere $S^2$ as indicated in Figure~\ref{fig:spher}.
+We can now describe the quotient $\sph^1\wedge \sph^1$ pictorially as the quotient of these two pictures, shrinking the interval in Figure~\ref{fig:wedg2} with the circles at its end points brought together to a point due to the identification by the configuration in the last diagram of Figure~\ref{fig:wedge}.
+This yields a sphere $\sph^2$ as indicated in Figure~\ref{fig:spher}.

-Coming back to the computation of $K$-groups,we use a result of $K$-theory which proves that corresponding to sequence of maps between spaces $X \vee Y,X \times Y, X \wedge Y$ that we described there is associated an exact sequence of the $K$-groups with the linking homorphisms for the groups in reverse order to those introduced for the spaces.
-Thus,we have an exact sequence of $K$-groups
+Coming back to the calculation of $K$-groups, we can progress by considering a sequence of spaces and associating with them an associated an exact sequence of the $K$-groups of the spaces in reverse order.
+Thus, an exact sequence of $K$-groups

-is associated to the sequence of mapsintroduced earlier \eq{seq:smash}.
-Here and in the following we ignore the contribution of points, which are zero-dimensional, to the $K$-group thus restricting attention to the \emph{reduced} $K$-group only, while continue denoting it with $K$.
-Since the group operation of the $K$-group addition, as described in the previous section, it follows that